AndrewEllis93/Print-Tuning-Guide/articles/setting_expectations.md

 ![](/images/AnalogyGraph.png)

-My guide should get you somewhere around the 5 or 10.
+My guide should (hopefully) get you somewhere around the 5 or 10.

 Now that we've got all that out of the way, on to the tuning!